Mavis Wilton: Departure

 Barlow decided to leave the role of Mavis in 1997, having played it for 26 years.
 It was reported that she had quit following the axing of Peter Baldwin, who played her screen husband Derek Wilton.
 At the time Coronation Street was undergoing off-screen changes following the introduction of a new executive producer, Brian Park, dubbed "the axeman" in the press after he culled many characters from the regular cast.
 The actress Jean Alexander, who played the character of Hilda Ogden in the serial, went to the press in protest at the news.
 She wrote: "Peter Baldwin and Thelma Barlow were a wonderfully funny couple, but they've killed off Derek and now Mavis is about to leave.
 Even all the humour has been taken out of scenes between Mavis and Rita."
 Park suggested that when he took over as head producer there was a general feeling among the programme-makers that "Derek and Mavis had had their day".
 Barlow has stated her belief that the producers killed off Derek as a result of her own desire to leave.
 She said: "It was sort of cruel, really; I mean, they could have killed Mavis off.
 It was a new director and a new producer, and they wanted to make a big news splash.
 It was very hard for Peter [who played Derek]."
 The village of Cartmel, near Grange-over-Sands, enjoyed a boost in tourism attributed to the exposure given to it by Mavis's storyline.

-In 2002 producers asked Barlow to return as Mavis, but she was too busy.
+In 2002, producers asked Barlow to return as Mavis, but she was too busy.
 In 2006 Barlow claimed that she had again been asked to return to Coronation Street, but had refused as she felt the storylines were not good enough for Mavis.
 Barlow stated in 2007 that she is unlikely to return, because she would be unable to cope with the accelerated production schedule of one more episode a week since her last appearance in 1997.
-Executive producer Kim Crowther said in 2009 that she would have liked Mavis to return to the serial.
+Executive producer Kim Crowther said in 2009 that she would have liked Mavis to return to the soap.